Category Archives: Our Daily Bread

 Reflect & Pray

-Heavenly Father, please help me be a faithful steward for You.
+Dear Father, please give me a heart for those who don’t know You.

 Today’s Insights